hse801/OPTRACKER_project/README.md

 ### _Personal mobility for the elderly through AI object recognition and tracking and motor drive linkage_

-ai Personal mobility for the elderly and the weak through object recognition and tracking and motor-driven linkage (optimal+tracker)

 #### ***Photographs of prototypes***